NORPROLAC®50 micrograms Tablets

 The LD50 of quinagolide was determined for several species after single oral administration: mice 357 to > 500 mg/kg; rats > 500 mg/kg; rabbits > 150 mg/kg

 Decreased cholesterol levels of treated female rats suggest that quinagolide influences lipid metabolism.
-Since similar observations have been made with other dopaminergic drugs, a causal relationship with low prolactin levels is assumed.
+Since similar observations have been made with other dopaminergic drugs, a casual relationship with low prolactin levels is assumed.
 In several chronic studies with rats, enlarged ovaries resulting from an increased number of corpora lutea and, additionally, hydrometra and endometritis were observed.
 These changes were reversible and reflect the pharmacodynamic effect of quinagolide: suppression of prolactin secretion inhibits luteolysis in rats and thus influences the normal sexual cycle.
 In humans, however, prolactin is not involved in luteolysis.

 Carcinogenic and mutagenic potential